abpframework/abp/docs/en/AspNetCore/Widgets.md

 });
 ```

 Write this into the `ConfigureServices` method of your [module](../Module-Development-Basics.md).
-All the configuration done with the `Widhet` attribute is also possible with the `WidgetOptions`.
+All the configuration done with the `Widget` attribute is also possible with the `WidgetOptions`.
 Example configuration that adds a style for the widget:

 ````csharp
 Configure<WidgetOptions>(options =>